Vietnam.vn - Nền tảng quảng bá Việt Nam

 Border guards and people harvest the 2023-2024 Winter-Spring rice crop.
 Photo: Internet

-Seeing that the families of Ho Van Phoi and Ho Van Khun were able to grow high-yielding rice varieties that also required less time to care for, people from Cheng, Chenh Venh, But Viet, Xary villages... directly went to Huong Phung Border Guard Station to request continued support for varieties and cultivation techniques.
+Seeing that the families of Ho Van Phoi and Ho Van Khun were able to grow high-yielding rice varieties that required less time for care, people from Cheng, Chenh Venh, But Viet, Xary villages... directly came to Huong Phung Border Guard Station to request continued support for seeds and cultivation techniques.
 Following the success of rice, high-yielding glutinous corn varieties also contributed to diversifying agricultural crops in Huong Phung.
-Realizing that Huong Phung land is not only suitable for high-yielding rice, but can also develop hybrid glutinous corn varieties with many outstanding characteristics such as: Short growing period, only 65 to 70 days for a cycle, good resistance to pests and diseases, drought tolerance, Huong Phung Border Guard Station continued to coordinate with ThaiBinh Seed Group and members of Chan May Cooperative, Huong Phung commune to support varieties for 2 households to pilot on an area of 1,000m2.
+Realizing that Huong Phung land is not only suitable for high-yielding rice, but can also develop hybrid glutinous corn varieties with many outstanding characteristics such as: Short growing period, only 65 to 70 days for a cycle, good resistance to pests and diseases, drought tolerance, Huong Phung Border Guard Station continued to coordinate with ThaiBinh Seed Group and members of Chan May Cooperative, Huong Phung commune to support seeds for 2 households to pilot on an area of 1,000m2.
 After 65 days, the corn was harvested and sold for 5,000 VND/fresh corn cob.
 After deducting all expenses, the two households made a profit of 7 million VND/household.
-The coordination between the Border Guard Station, ThaiBinh Seed Group and the people created a relationship of community support, thereby enhancing solidarity and cooperation in production.
+The coordination between the Border Guard Station, ThaiBinh Seed Group and the people created a relationship of community support, thereby strengthening solidarity and cooperation in production.
 This activity will be an important step in transforming agriculture towards modernity and sustainability, in line with the general development trend of the country.
 Surveying and converting suitable rice varieties not only solves problems in agricultural production but also contributes to improving the lives of local people, developing sustainable rural areas and connecting the community./.

 Thanh Tung